faisalkhan91/Mainframe-Automation/README.md

 [![](https://img.shields.io/github/followers/faisalkhan91?style=social)](https://github.com/faisalkhan91)

 # Mainframe-Automation-Framework
-This repository contains the Mainframe Automation Framework using the wc3270 emulator.
-The framework's purpose is to create a standardized check for a mainframe application that can be used to perform system checks, check spool file messages, etc.
+This repository contains an application automation use case using the Mainframe Automation Framework that utilizes the wc3270 emulator.
+The framework's purpose is to create a standardized and reusable code for a mainframe application that can be used to perform system checks, check spool file messages, etc.

 Copyright 2024.